PLUS-ZGIS-GeoAI/ignite-bayesian-ml/README.md

 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+# TODO change file name and paths in notebook for inca data retrieval for training

+# TODO delete notebook and create script for inca data retrieval

+# TODO restructure project

 # TODO create full training dataset and save

 # TODO Notebook for model training.
 Creating Pipeline.
 Create OC-SVM model.
 Model Evaluation (train eval split by time)